antfu/vue-global-api/README.md

 ## Customization

 By default, importing `vue-global-api` will register [all common composition apis](https://github.com/antfu/vue-global-api/blob/main/scripts/generate.ts) to the global object.
-If you want to have fine-grain control, use submodule per api:
+If you want to have fine-grain control, use submodule per API:

 ```ts
 // only register `ref` and `computed` as global APIs